advancedresearch/path_semantics/README.md

 The Path Semantics project has many [not-yet-disputed contributions to mathematics](https://github.com/advancedresearch/path_semantics/wiki/List-of-Contributions-to-Mathematics).
 If you like to provide constructive criticism, then please open up issues!
 This can help us to bridge the gap to other mathematical theories.

-For an experimental implementation of a small subset of Path Semantics, see [Poi](https://crates.io/crates/poi).
+- For an experimental implementation of a small subset of Path Semantics, see [Poi](https://crates.io/crates/poi)
+- For an experimental implementation of the logical foundation of Path Semantics, see [Hooo](https://crates.io/crates/hooo)

 [Transcript of Talk "Introduction to Path Semantics"](https://github.com/advancedresearch/path_semantics/blob/master/lectures/introduction-to-path-semantics/transcript-of-introduction-to-path-semantics.pdf) - This lecture was given to the Category Theory Study Group on the [Applied Category Theory server (Discord)](https://discord.com/invite/hTEpgYv).